 Customers exist in the now.
 They are looking to solve today’s challenges and to prepare for tomorrow.
 But the data that backs their digital experiences is days old, if not weeks.
 Who your customers were a week ago is not who they are today.
 In fact, as the seconds tick by, they might not even be your customer anymore.

 This is what we set out to solve with Adobe Experience Platform.

 When we first implemented Adobe Experience Platform in 2019, we knew who our customers were — with a 24- to 72-hour lag.
-Even though we prioritised customer experiences, we were still missing the up to date data we needed to be truly relevant.
+Even though we prioritized customer experiences, we were still missing the up-to-date data we needed to be truly relevant.
 Our customer profiles were robust.
 Our targeting was accurate.
-Our personalisation was always improving.
-But without the element of time working in our favour, our hard work didn’t always pay off.
+Our personalization was always improving.
+But without the element of time working in our favor, our hard work didn’t always pay off.
 And there wasn’t a single product in the market that could do everything we needed to get us up to speed.